-Red Team refers to a team of professional hackers that attempts to access a system through simulating a cyberattack.
-During a Red Team exercise each team member plays a specific role while the team, as a whole, uses offensive strategies, a variety of techniques, and tools in order to weaken a system.
+Red Team refers to a team of professional hackers that attempts to access a system by simulating a cyberattack.
+During a Red Team exercise, each team member plays a specific role while the team, as a whole, uses offensive strategies, a variety of techniques, and tools in order to weaken a system.

-Red Team members possess different hacking skills, in order to simulate a real attack.
-A real attack may be structured and divided, with the attackers focusing on specific activities to achieve success.
+Red Team members possess different hacking skills in order to simulate a real attack.
+This attack may be structured and divided, with the attackers focusing on specific activities to achieve success.
 Therefore, in a Red Team, you will find team members with the following skills:

-"First, the Red Team propose hacking objetives.
-For example: escalate privileges, modify system files or install backdoor to do it.
-We use the kill chain strategy"
+- "First, the Red Team proposes hacking objectives.
+For example: escalate privileges, modify system files or install a backdoor to do it.
+We use the kill chain strategy."

 Take a look at this video from

-Find: Identify a target using surveillance, reconnaissance data or via intelligence gathering.
+Find: Identify a target using surveillance, reconnaissance data or intelligence gathering.

 Fix: Fix the target’s location.
 Obtain specific coordinates for the target either from existing data or by collecting additional data.